 cbcs (AES-128 CBC).
 CTR stands for Counter; and CBC stands for Cipher Block Chaining.

-Well, CENC might sound like a magic wand for DRM-unification, but it is not.
+CENC might sound like a magic wand for DRM unification, but it is not.

-There are three primary DRM technologies in the market – Apple FairPlay, Google Widevine, and Microsoft PlayReady.
+The market has three primary DRM technologies – Apple FairPlay, Google Widevine, and Microsoft PlayReady.